-The classic Paint (aka Microsoft Paint or Paint brush) application still widely used by many.
+The classic Paint (aka Microsoft Paint or Paintbrush) application still widely used by many.
 It’s still one of my favorite programs and can’t imagine losing it – and as a matter of fact, it’s still my primary image cropping tool.
-Although Microsoft may have plans to scrap classic Paint completely just as they did to Sticky Notes in the Anniversary Update, good news is that the classic Paint desktop program still hasn’t gone away.
+Although Microsoft may have plans to scrap classic Paint completely just as they did to Sticky Notes in the Anniversary Update, the good news is that the classic Paint desktop program still hasn’t gone away.

 The old Paint still works in Windows 10 Creator’s Update Preview!
 That’s true.
 I’ve found a way to launch classic Paint after installing the Creator’s Update Preview build 14971.

 Start classic Paint after installing Windows 10 Creators Update Preview

 The super-secret registry edit to bring back the old Paint is as follows:

 Start the Registry Editor (regedit.exe) and go to:

 Note: The “Paint” key don’t exist by default.
 You need to create it manually, and then the “Settings” subkey.

 Changes made to HKEY_LOCAL_MACHINE would apply the setting for all users on the computer.